HackerSamuraiDAO/2022-Metabolism-submission/README.md

 Arctic Live

+## Prize

+We got 2nd prize from Livepeer

 ## Overview

 This is a video live streaming platform using Livepeer, and live streaming data is converted to NFT with IPFS, then it can be directly sold in the Zora V3 marketplace.